DFPS no longer uses FAST Pass forms. They have been replaced with the Fingerprinting Instruction Sheets here.

 - Background Check Results: Central Registry

-If the person appears to be a "match" to any type of check, meaning that history was found for that type of background check, your operation will receive notification in a separate background check match letter (delivered by email or mail) for each type of background check.
-After the second paragraph of the match notification, the CBCU inspector will mark one, two, or three of the checkboxes to indicate which type of background check results are included in that specific match notification.
+If the person appears to be a "match" to any type of check, meaning that history was found for that type of background check, your operation receives notification in a separate background check match letter (delivered by email or mail) for each type of background check.
+The email subject line for this notification is “Background Check Match Letter for [Operations Name] [Operation Number]”.
+After the second paragraph of the match notification, the CBCU inspector marks one, two, or three of the checkboxes to indicate which type of background check results are included in that specific match notification.

 The checkboxes indicate that the notification you have received includes history from at least one of the following sources: